d0minicO/citerxiv/README.md

-# citerxiv
+# citeRχiv
-Citerxiv – Predict the impact of your research before it’s published to sharpen your message, and give your paper its best shot at high-impact success.
+citeRχiv – Predict the impact of your research before it’s published to sharpen your message, and give your paper its best shot at high-impact success.